• Skip to primary navigation

 ingredients to make this recipe

-• Dry Knife-Cut Wheat Noodles (aka Knife-Sliced Noodles, Ribbon Noodles, or 'Dao Xiao Mian'): or substitute with dry white wheat noodles (or 'gua mian') or use fettuccine, linguine, or spaghetti.
-Cook according to package directions.
-Alternatively, use 1 lb (16 oz) of fresh wheat noodles or udon and prepare to package instructions.
+• Dry Knife-Cut Wheat Noodles (aka Knife-Sliced Noodles, Ribbon Noodles, or 'Dao Xiao Mian'): Or use dry white wheat noodles (or 'gua mian'), fettuccine, linguine, or spaghetti and cook according to package directions.
+Alternatively, use 1 lb (16 oz) of fresh wheat noodles or udon and prepare according to package instructions.

-• Scallions (aka Green Onions): make sure these are fresh, vibrant and not yellow.
+• Scallions (aka Green Onions): Make sure these are fresh and vibrant as they are the star ingredient.

 Sauce

-• Regular Soy Sauce: or substitute with light soy sauce, low-sodium soy sauce, tamari sauce, coconut aminos, or gluten-free soy sauce.
+• Regular Soy Sauce: Or use light soy sauce, low-sodium soy sauce, tamari sauce, or coconut aminos.

-• Dark Soy Sauce: or substitute with dark mushroom soy sauce.
+• Dark Soy Sauce: Or use dark mushroom soy sauce.
 This gives the noodles that dark color.

 • Chicken Bouillon Powder (aka Chicken Stock Powder)